alerta/alerta-docs/gettingstarted/tutorial-2-housekeeping.rst

 Alert timeout values can be used to automatically "expire" alerts that are no longer active.
-Timeouts can be used for any type of alert but are most useful for alerts which do not have a corresponding "clear" or "ok" state.
+Timeouts can be used for any type of alert but are most useful for alerts which do not have a corresponding "clear" or "ok" state, such as syslog messages.
 Timeouts are set on a per-alert basis.

 Heartbeats can be sent from any source or by a proxy on behalf of any source.
 They are sent at regular intervals within a specified timeout period otherwise they are considered to be stale.
-Stale heartbeats can be used to generate alerts.
+Stale heartbeats can be used to generate alerts or availability reports.

 Processing alert and heartbeat timeouts requires a scheduled cron job.